Documentation

 The content source configuration of the connector comprises the following mandatory configuration fields.

-1. Confluence host name, which is the fully qualified domain name or host name of the Confluence instance without protocol
+Confluence host name, which is the fully qualified domain name or host name of the Confluence instance, including port

 We use a straight-forward approach to validate SSL certificates.
 In order to render a certificate valid, add the modulus of the public key into this text field.
 You can access this modulus by viewing the certificate within the browser.